yecril71pl/cpp-docs.pl-pl/docs/standard-library/memory-functions.md

 ### <a name="parameters"></a>Parametry

+*ptr*<br/>
-*PTR* wskaźnika w obszarze pamięci masowej dostępny, przydzielony prawidłowy.
+Wskaźnik do obszaru pamięci dostępny, przydzielony prawidłowy.

 ### <a name="remarks"></a>Uwagi